-If you have a board of directors in place, the board can assign some powers to board committees, directors or employees.
+The board of directors can assign some powers to board committees, directors or employees.
 The board must believe that the person they’ve delegated to will act responsibly.
 And they must monitor how that person uses the power.

-In a small company, you may not have the luxury of staff or a board to delegate tasks to.
+In a small company, you may not have the luxury of staff or other committees to delegate tasks to.
 You may need to hold back on some of your other tasks or plans to free up time, at least while you get your governance set up.
 You’ll find the sacrifice well worth it when good governance helps you further down the line.

 Mai’s Wellington-based food truck business has been doing well for a few years now.
 She started the business as a one-woman operation, and bought a larger truck and recruited three staff as its popularity increased.